malun666/go-tutorials/Readme.md

 ./index
 ```

-we can get the output as below:
+We can get the output as below:

 ```sh
 Hello, world, aicoder.com